 Liability on potentially exempt transfers (PETs): practice relating to personal representatives

 The liability of the transferor’s personal representatives (IHTM05012) is a sensitive area of the legislation.
 You must alert the personal representatives at an early stage where recourse to them might occur.
-In cases where the transferee (IHTM30051) is not resident in this country we are likely to be aware of that fact from the replies on the schedule IHT403, but nevertheless we should still warn the personal representatives of their potential liability, failing payment by the transferee and any other persons who may be liable under IHTA84/S199 (1).
+In cases where the transferee (IHTM30051) is not resident in the UK we are likely to be aware of that fact from the replies on the schedule IHT403, but nevertheless we should still warn the personal representatives of their potential liability, if the transferee and any other persons who may be liable under IHTA84/S199 (1) do not pay.

-Similarly SAV should be alert to any valuation in which it is evident that the value of the property transferred is far less than the value transferred and where tax will be payable on the gift.
+Similarly Shares and Assets Valuation (SAV) should be alert to any valuation in which it is evident that the value of the assets transferred is far less than the value transferred and where tax will be payable on the gift.
 SAV should give a warning to this effect as soon as possible to whoever issued the valuation request and it will then be their responsibility to decide what further action to take.

 You must remember that the facility to have recourse to the transferor’s personal representatives is not to be regarded as a soft option.
 We are to make all the attempts at recovering from the persons liable under IHTA84/S199(1) that we would presently contemplate in a similar situation against any liable person.
 But having warned the personal representatives that we may look to them to discharge the tax liability, we must ensure firstly that they are kept fully in the picture and secondly that a decision actually to collect from them is not delayed for years.